Laura Tingle: Political analysis and commentary

 Responding to the Australian Labor Party's Mid-Year Economic and Fiscal Outlook report under Prime Minister Gillard in 2012, Tingle wrote in the AFR on 26 October 2012 that "the government, Tony Abbott observed yesterday, has a political strategy but no economic plan.
 A lot of Labor's senior ministers would violently disagree with him but not for the obvious reason.
 The government, they would say, has an economic plan but is not so sure about the political strategy."

 In the 2015 Quarterly Essay, "Political Amnesia", Tingle wrote that "Tony Abbott won office in 2013 on a platform of undoing things: reversing specific measures like the 'carbon tax', but also removing the sense of chaos which voters felt surrounded the Gillard government."

 In the AFR on 17 September 2015, Tingle described the leadership coup against Prime Minister Tony Abbott as "the end of a particularly poisonous period in Australian politics" in which "Australia has been pushed sharply to the right, pushed far enough that it even created cracks within the Coalition."
 Two years later, Tingle described Abbott as an "utter destructive force, an utter waste of space this man has been on the Australian political landscape", questioning his contribution to Australia's "polity that has not involved tearing something down."

 When Abbott's successor Malcolm Turnbull resigned as Liberal prime minister ahead of an internal party leadership spill in 2018, Tingle described the coup on the ABC as a "pointless political assassination: an ideological war but a campaign redolent with spite and personal ambition."
 On the day he resigned, Turnbull chose Tingle as the first of a small number of reporters permitted to question him at his final press conference.

 Since her resignation from the Australian Financial Review in May 2018 to join the Australian Broadcasting Corporation, Tingle has been the chief political correspondent of 7.30 and makes regular appearances on ABC Radio National's Late Night Live and Insiders on ABC TV.
 She left 7.30 in May 2025 to become the ABC's global affairs editor.

 On an ABC News Daily episode on 7 October 2022, commemorating the 10th anniversary of Gillard's misogyny speech, Tingle described Gillard as "one of the last great Parliamentarians and she made her name as a parliamentarian by some absolutely crushing speeches on the run."

+In December 2025, Tingle faced criticism from comments made on the ABC's Politics Now podcast concerning the 2025 Bondi Beach shooting after " and that the "[perpetrators'] actions are not based on their religion".
+The remarks attracted criticism for appearing to downplay the role of Islamist extremism in the attack.
+An ABC spokeswoman later clarified that Tingle's comments were "about separating religion from radicalisation."